DannyDainton/All-Things-Postman/README.md

 You can keep up to date with these changes via the [Change Log](https://www.getpostman.com/apps#changelog) and by subscribing to the Postman [Blog](http://blog.getpostman.com/).

-One of the main reasons why I'm a fan of the tool is the supporting [documentation](https://www.getpostman.com/docs/) that has been created - Although I will be covering some of the same features I will be including usable content that you can import into your own instance and work through the example at a pace that suits you.
+One of the main reasons why I'm a huge advocate of the tool, is the supporting [documentation and learning guides](https://www.getpostman.com/docs/) that have been created - Although I will be covering some of the same features, I will be including usable content that you can import into your own instance and work through the example at a pace that suits you.

 ---

-Before I start explaining the many different amazing and wonderful features of Postman, I just wanted to share a couple of links to some alternative REST clients - Just to prove that I'm not completely bias towards Postman :)
+Before I start explaining the many different amazing and wonderful features of Postman, I just wanted to share a few links to some alternative REST clients - Just to prove that I'm not 100% bias towards Postman :)

 ## [Insomnia](https://insomnia.rest/)
 A similar tool to Postman and packed full of cool features.
 The ability to filter the response data is awesome!
 [Alan Richardson](https://twitter.com/eviltester) Created a great video explaining some of the features of the tool [3 Reasons to use Insomnia REST Client in your Exploratory API Testing](https://youtu.be/ErDCN_oU9a8).